 - Add shimmery highlighter to the inner corner of your eyes before finishing with mascara.

-How to Get a Smokey Eye for Green Eyes
+Smokey Eye for Green Eyes

 While contrasting colours often work well when it comes to eye makeup, sometimes the most dramatic look is a matching hue.
 Adding emerald green eyeshadow to your green eyes will create a stunning result, like a sea of green.
 Exciting, sensual and romantic, this gorgeous colour is perfect for special occasions and playing up your unique eye colour.
 Just make sure to pick a sparkly, jewel-toned green shadow to avoid looking dull, or worse, ill!